 makes ~4 cups

-- Heat up the olive oil in a skillet, pop the mustard seeds, and immediately add the diced potatoes, garlic, turmeric, and salt.
+- Heat up the olive oil, pop the mustard seeds, and immediately add the diced potatoes, garlic, turmeric, and salt.

 - Cook on high heat frequently stirring for 2-3 minutes then turn the heat down and cover the pan.
 Let the potatoes cook until soft (about 5-7 minutes).
 Add the ground cumin, serrano peppers and green onions.